dmrokan/gsl4godot_gsl/doc_sphinx/specfunc-bessel.rst

    :math:`lmax \geq 0` and
    :math:`x \geq 0`, storing the results in the array :data:`result_array`.
-   The Steed/Barnett algorithm is described in @cite{Comp.
+   The Steed/Barnett algorithm is described in Comp.
 Phys.
-Comm.} 21, 297 (1981).
+Comm.
+21, 297 (1981).
 Steed's method is more stable than the recurrence used in the other functions but is also slower.
 ..
 Domain: lmax >= 0